Standing Wave Ratio (SWR)

 Misconceptions about SWR

 There probably are more misconceptions and simply false statements about SWR than any other aspect of ham radio that I have encountered.
 And they often are stated quite vigorously.
-You need to understand the underlying source of the errors in thought and understanding that produce them, so you are not lead astray.
+You need to recognize the underlying source of the errors in thought and understanding that produce them, so you are not lead astray.

 Perhaps the most common comes from thinking of impedance as a scalar, rather than a complex number.
 For example, say that the complex load impedance on a 50 ohm feedline is 30 + j40 ohms.
 The magnitude of impedance is 50 ohms, so some will claim that the SWR is 1 : 1, but in fact the SWR is 3 : 1.
 (Variants on this theme may use just R, or R + X, as the scalar value, but those also give the wrong answer.)